-All students are initially assigned a Net ID and password, which allows access to campus specific sites and services such as e-mail and Blackboard.
+All students are initially assigned a Net ID and password, which allows access to campus specific sites and services such as e-mail, my.illini and Blackboard.
 Your Net ID serves as your login to many University computing and networking services; it also determines your University email address.
-For more information on your Net ID, see https://netidclaim.uiuc.edu.
+For more information on your Net ID, visit this link.

 The Enterprise ID and password are for accessing the Banner system, which are used for registration and viewing your tuition bill.
-For information on setting up your Enterprise ID and password; refer tohttps://eas.admin.uillinois.edu/eas/servlet/FirstTimeUsers.
+You can set up your ID at the UI-Integrate Self-Service.
 You can also contact the AITS Service desk if you are experiencing problems:

 Earliest Registration Time

-All students who are eligible to register are assigned a Registration Time Ticket, which is the first time that a student can access Student Self-Service to register for the next term.
-Students may access their Registration Time Ticket under the Registration Eligibility link in Student Self-Service.
+All students who are eligible to register are assigned a Registration Time Ticket, which is the first time that a student can register for the next term.
+Students may access their Registration Time Ticket through the Enhanced Registration option by selecting prepare for registration.
 Time Tickets are assigned according to priorities established by the campus and by student level and the number of hours earned plus the number of hours in progress.
 Students should register for future semesters as close to their Time Ticket as possible to obtain preferred classes.
 Students may, however, register for classes any time after their initial registration time has passed and may use the system continuously to make adjustments to their schedules subject to campus and college policies and deadlines.
-Given the liberal time allowed for registration and campus policy governing priority for registration, requests by students to have their Time Ticket set to an earlier time will not be approved.
+Requests by students to have their Time Ticket set to an earlier time will not be approved.

 Overload/Underload Enrollment Limits

 The maximum number of hours in which a student can enroll without special approval from the College is 18 hours for fall and spring terms, and 9 hours for summer.
-Exceptions to these limits must be approved by petition to the College.
-In most cases, the College will not approve registration in hours above these limits unless the student has compelling extenuating circumstances.
+Exceptions to these limits must be approved by petition.

-Students are not allowed to register for less than 12 hours unless approved by petition to the College.
-Students should be aware that registering for less than 12 hours may affect financial aid, visa status, insurance coverage, and athletic eligibility.
+Students are not allowed to register for less than 12 hours unless approved by petition.
+Students should be aware that registering for fewer than 12 hours may affect financial aid, visa status, insurance coverage, and athletic eligibility.

 Credit/No Credit Option